MohamedBassem/getaredis/README.md

 ##Why?

-I started the project to enhance my Go skills that I started to learn few weeks ago.
+I started the project to enhance my Go skills which I started to learn few weeks ago.
 Then I found that the idea may be useful for hackathons and proof of concept projects.

 ##Technical Details